Skip to Main Content

 Search tip:

-Enter the claim you are trying to verify followed by the name of a fact-checking site to see any articles about the claim on the site at the top of your search results.
+Using a search engine, enter the claim you are trying to verify followed by the name of a fact-checking site to see if any articles about the claim appear at the top of your search results.

 Search tip: